 Knotwork is the Celtic design most people recognize and admire in awe.
 Its original symbolism has been lost; however, most people today use it is a symbol for eternity.
 The original artists, the ancient Picts, possible ancestors to the Celts, believed it was forbidden to copy anything created by God, which included animals and vegetation.
 So, they used mathematics and geometric shapes to create their art.
 Some artists took it to the extreme!
 The Book of Armagh was completed in 807.

-When some of the illustrations were examined under a magnifying glass, Professor Westwood said “I have counted in a small space, scarcely three quarters of an inch in length by half an inch in width, in the Book of Armagh no less than one hundred and fifty-eight interlacements of a slender ribbon pattern formed of white lines edged with black ones.” (reference link) And to think that I find working on 32 count fabric trying!
-Can you imagine what artistry went into this work?
+When some of the illustrations were examined under a magnifying glass, Professor Westwood said “I have counted in a small space, scarcely three quarters of an inch in length by half an inch in width, in the Book of Armagh no less than one hundred and fifty-eight interlacements of a slender ribbon pattern formed of white lines edged with black ones.” (reference link)

 The St. Andrew ‘s cross is the beginning of most circular knotwork of the Scottish and Irish Pictish interlacing panels.
 This cross is a saltire (X-shaped) cross.
 It has been said the apostle Andrew told his executioners he was not worthy to be crucified on the same cross style as Jesus.
 Thus he was hung on this X-shaped cross.
 It is interesting to note this X-shaped cross intentionally appears in many flags throughout history.